JWahle/piCoreCDSP/README.md

   - press "Import"
   - save the config
   - the newly saved config should show as

+### How to update to PCP 11.0.0
+You can do the insitu update from PCP 10.0.0, and things should work fine out of the box.
+If there are any issues, reinstall piCoreCDSP and activate your old configuration in CamillaDSP.

 ### How to update to PCP 10.0.0
 You can do the insitu update, but afterward you have to reinstall piCoreCDSP and activate your old configuration in CamillaDSP.